maudlinmandrake/wunderkammer/page/Now.md

 weight: 3
 ---

+## Learning how to roller skate

+As a kid, roller rinks were a regular mainstay in my life.
+All of my friends had their birthday parties at the local rink.
+My ability to skate as time went on disappeared, because roller rinks started closing in droves around the same time that malls started to peeter out.
+Well, I got really inspired by all the cute roller girls on Tik Tok and was desperate to find a way to

 ## Working as a classroom assistant

 After volunteering and substituting at my daughter's Montessori school for the past year, I was offered a full-time position as the classroom assistant for the elementary classroom.
 It was an immediate yes, as I adore Maria Montessori's philosophy, and volunteering to help with the robotics club in the fall of 2022 made me fall head over heels in love with elementary/middle-school aged kids.
 They're whip-smart and hilarious in ways I didn't know was possible in child.
 Since I've accepted the position, I've been working through Maria Montessori's writing by working through The Montessori Series{% sidenote 'sn-reading-maria' 'I am currently on the first book in the series, _The Absorbent Mind_, which is a slog to get through.
 Her writing is dense. — **JRM, March 31, 2023**' %} by the Montessori-Pierson Publishing Company, who maintains/cares for and the publishing rights to all of Maria's work.